 - Discover Los Angeles’ Best Kept Literary Secret

 But not The Last Book Store in Los Angeles.
 In 2005, Josh Spencer established this indie bookstore in a Los Angeles loft.

 According to The Last Bookstore’s website, they are “amazed” at their growth in becoming California’s largest used and new book and record store.
 Now, in its third incarnation, it’s housed within two stories of the Spring Arts Tower on 5th and Spring Street in Downtown Los Angeles.

 It is also home to a large record collection, art space (“The Spring Arts Collective“), unique shops, and–be still my heart!–a Rare Books annex.

 Alison spoke often of The Last Bookstore.
 It’s a refuge of creature comforts for the creative to immerse themselves in music, art, and literature.

 Guests browsed bookshelves and sat on hip red couches beneath marble columns that dominate the space formerly occupied by a bank.
-With an arched ceiling, balconies, and a mezzanine level, the architecture is reminiscent of the Newport Rhode Island Mansions but without the pretense.
+When you visit, you’ll find an arched ceiling, balconies, and a mezzanine level.
+The architecture is reminiscent of the Newport Rhode Island Mansions but without the pretense.
 Instead, whimsical touches accent the space.

 Alison pointed out the Writing Reference section and Creative Nonfiction genre (her favorite), then flipped through the LP records and 45s that filled an entire wing to the right.

 I wasn’t expecting California’s largest used and new book and record store to have such personality!

 This area is a treasure of rare finds, the most valuable books locked behind glass.
 I imagined running my fingers over the depressed type with the inky aroma, paging through a leather-bound first edition.
 (Dream on.)

 I thought, how ironic that words of a Captain buried so long ago in my home state (Massachusetts) journeyed all the way to the west coast for me to find.

-The 2nd Floor Mezzanine – Whimsical Art Installations & More
+Enjoy Whimsical Art Installations & More

 After I’d devoured almost every inch of the first floor, I ascended two flights of hand-lettered risers to the Mezzanine level.
 Here, the Last Bookstore shared its more intimate quirkiness beyond being California’s largest used and new book and record store.